Integrations

 Or skip the middleware entirely

 Tallyfy AI connects your tools through the open MCP server today.
-Soon, vibe-coded integrations will let you describe what you want connected in plain English and have AI build it, running inside the workflow you defined.
-One task at a time, no per-task pricing, no connector maze.
+Document a process once in plain English, and Tallyfy AI runs it across your connected tools, one task at a time, inside the workflow you defined.
+No per-task pricing, no connector maze.

 Explore Tallyfy AI